Debt ceiling: Here's what could happen in a credit "debacle"

 With the U.S. approaching the debt ceiling on Thursday, Treasury can take several steps to ensure it keeps paying the nation's bills.

-"These special accounting measure should provide Treasury with around $400 billion in additional borrowing capacity under the debt ceiling," Daco of EY Parthenon said in his note.
+"These special accounting measures should provide Treasury with around $400 billion in additional borrowing capacity under the debt ceiling," Daco of EY Parthenon said in his note.

 But, without congressional action, the U.S. could face a default on its debts as soon as June, Yellen warned last week.